On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Scaling Laws Based on Stopping-Set Analysis

-In CS literature, we are only interested in the scenario that $\beta$ is small.
-It means we need to perform stopping set analysis in the high-rate regime or to the signal vectors with sparse support.
+For many CS problems, the primary interest is in scenarios where $\beta$ is small.
+This means that we need to perform stopping-set analysis in the high-rate regime or to the signal vectors with sparse support.
 For the convenience of analysis, we only derive the analysis for $(j,k)$ regular codes though it can be generalized to irregular codes \cite{orlitsky-it05}.
 In our analysis, the variable node degree $j$ is fixed and the check node degree $k$ is increasing.
-By calculating the scaling law of $w_{j,k}(\beta)$, we find the uniform-in-probability recovery decoding threshold $\beta_{j,k}^{*}$ which tells us the relationship between the minimum number of measurements needed for uniform-in-probability recovery and the sparsity of the signal.
+By calculating the scaling law of $w_{j,k}(\beta)$, we find the uniform-in-probability recovery decoding threshold $\beta_{j,k}^{*}$, which tells us the relationship between the minimum number of measurements needed for uniform-in-probability recovery and the sparsity of the signal.